sudnya/video-classifier/minerva-technical-documentation.md

 ### The optimization library

  The optimization library aims to reduce the difference between the actual output (from the labeled data) and the output predicted by the neural network by modifying individual neuron weights.
 This library contains multiple implementations. a.)
-Gradient descent with linear simulated annealing b.)
-The Multilevel optimizer uses a greedy heurisitc with simulated annealing and local search (with tabu search)
+Gradient descent with linear simulated annealing. b.)
+The Multilevel optimizer uses a greedy heurisitc with simulated annealing and local search (with tabu search). c.)
+The Broyden–Fletcher–Goldfarb–Shanno algorithm (an approximation of the Simplex method for unconstrained linear optimization). d.)
+Multi-level coordinate search (TBD) (an approximation of the branch and bound method for uncontrained linear optimization).

 ### The linear algebra library

- The linear algebra library leverages the optimized Matrix operations from pre-existing implementations.
+ The linear algebra library leverages the optimized Matrix operations from pre-existing implementations (ATLAS or CUBLAS).
 The smallest unit for calculations in the neural network & optimizer is the Matrix.
 The linear algebra library translates these into calls to the Matrix library.
+There is a SparseMatrix wrapper class that is used to implement sparse (convolutional/pooling) neural network layers.

 ### The video library

  OpenCV is used for all the image processing required in this project.
 The input video is converted into a series of images.
-These images are then converted to a lower resolution and then finally to a matrix of pixel values.
+These images are then converted to a lower resolution (using tiling) and then finally to a matrix of pixel values.
+Pixel values are standardized and then passed, and then can be passed directly into a network.
 The resolution chosen depends on the size of the neural network.
 For a sufficiently large network, no downsampling is performed and the network is connected directly to raw pixel values.

 ### The model builder

- At each of the following steps, the neural network generated is written out to the disk.
+ At each of the following steps, the neural network generated may be written out to the disk.
 The network is a represented as a model with various attributes and their corresponding values.
 This model is then serialized and written to a compressed file.
 Writing these models decouples each step and thus allows the capability of resuming with the help of a model file.
 Eg: The unsupervised learning step takes many hours of running video to automatically generate a feature selector neural network.
 This network can be saved to a file and then reused with different sets of training data to create a classification neural network.
 This saves the time required to rerun the unsupervised learning step.

 ### The unsupervised learning module